What’s stuck in your head might heal someone else’s. Drop it here 👇

 Everyone at one point in their life has wanted to learn a new language.
-It’s definitely something easier said than done, but if you work hard and practice, the end result is absolutely worth it.
-Sometimes though, it can be hard knowing where to start.
+It’s definitely something easier said than done, but if you work hard and practice, the result is absolutely worth it.
+Sometimes, though, it can be hard knowing where to start.
 Here are a few tips on learning a new language by yourself.

 Apps